ekallevig/jShowOff/README.markdown

 ## How to Use

-The required markup for jShowOff is a parent `<div>` with one or more child `<div>`'s, which will be used as the 'slides'.
+The required markup for jShowOff is a parent element with one or more child elements, which are used as the 'slides'.
 The following is a basic example:

     <div id="features">
     	<div><p>This is a slide!</p></div>